LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

    #my_file->close

-.. _creating-text-content:
+.. _pdf-creating-text-content:

 Creating Text Content
 =====================

-Text content is the most basic type of data within a PDF document.
+Text content is the most basic type of data within a PDF file.
 PDF text is first defined as a pdf_text object, and then added to a pdf_doc object using the `pdf_doc->add` method.

 A pdf_text object may be positioned within the current PDF page using the